jhumelsine/jhumelsine.github.io/_posts/2024-02-29-composite-design-pattern-use-case.md

 * `BigMac => Burger|Burger|SpecialSauce|Lettuce|Cheese|Pickles|Onions|SesameBun`

 # Summary
-This Use Case shows how Composite can accommodate In-N-Out Burger's Secret Menu, but it could accomodate the regular menu as well, plus customer customization.
+This Use Case shows how Composite can accommodate In-N-Out Burger's Secret Menu, but it could accommodate the regular menu as well, plus customer customization.

 Predefined regular and secret menu items could be in the employee display.
 Or they could be on a store kiosk or mobile app.
 The displays could also allow customers to customize their order as well.